 “I understand,” said Jennifer.
 “I’m probably being selfish.
 I just don’t want to lose you too.”

 Anthony stopped and took his daughter’s hands in his.
 “You don’t have a selfish bone in your body.
 I am the one being selfish by staying.
 As well as not wanting to upset Sheila, I just don’t see the point in carving out a new life for myself and Sheila on board the evacuation ship.
-I am just too old to do it.”
+I am just too old to do it.
+It is doubtful that I would be alive when we get to the designated planet or be of much use if I made it.”

 “Jennifer,” said Tom.
 “We need to get on the bus now.”

 Jennifer started crying and clung tightly to her father.
 After a few moments, Anthony gently unwrapped her arms.
-They pulled up their face masks and then Tom and Anthony took one of Jennifer’s hands in theirs.
+They pulled up their face masks and exited though the decontamination unit.
+Tom and Anthony each took one of Jennifer’s hands in theirs.
 Anthony held Melanie’s hand.
 They walked four abreast to the bus.

 Before Melanie got onto the bus, she held out her teddy.
-“Granddad, Elizabeth will keep you safe.”
+“Granddad, I want you to take Elizabeth.
+She will keep you safe.”

-Anthony barely maintained his composure.
-“Thank you, Melanie.
-I will look after Elizabeth for you.”
+Anthony nodded his head.
+“Of course you do.
+I will look after Elizabeth for you.””

 Anthony clutched the teddy to his chest as hugged and kissed them all.
 He moved back a few paces as the bus door closed.
-He waved enthusiastically and was rewarded with wild waving from Melanie as the bus pulled away.
+He waved enthusiastically and was rewarded with wild waving from Melanie, with Elizabeth II now clutched in her hand, as the bus pulled away.
 He strolled into his house with tears streaming down his face, inhaling the familiar smell from the bear.
 It was very difficult to watch the last of his family leaving for an uncertain future far away from Earth.
 He’d already watched his two sons and their families leave.
-It would have been easier if he knew for sure that the evacuation ships would reach their assigned destinations safely.
+It would have been easier if he was certain that the evacuation ships would reach their assigned destinations safely.

 He looked in on Sheila and saw she was asleep.
 He went into the kitchen and turned on the radio.
-There was only one station left functioning: Evacuation FM on RTE.
+There was only one station left functioning: Evacuation FM.
 Anthony had always thought that someone could have come up with a better name than that.
-He liked ‘New Beginnings FM’ and had emailed RTE with that suggestion but received no response.
+He liked ‘New Beginnings FM’ and had emailed the broadcaster with that suggestion but received no response.
 He listened to the music.
 He was almost asleep when a song was interrupted by a recorded announcement.

 ‘The last evacuees have departed from Dublin Airport.
 Thank you to everyone who has listened to us during the evacuation.
 To those who remain behind and especially to those who had no choice, we wish you the best of luck.
 Music will continue to be played, so please leave your radios tuned into this station.’

 Anthony took a beer from the fridge.
 His thoughts turned to the detention facilities.
-People who had been refused evacuation permits and had tried to board a shuttle anyway were held there.
+People who had not qualified for evacuation permits and had tried to board a shuttle anyway were held there.
+Only people with competencies that would be of use on the evacuation ship and in establishing a colony qualified.
 As any remaining guards had boarded the last shuttles, he assumed that the centres were descending into chaos.

 “Bye, Princess Melanie,” he said, waving the bear somewhat foolishly in the air.
 He started crying again.
 Anthony started tearing away the plastic sealing strips from the windows before he re-entered the house and opened them.
 He collected his phone and portable speakers and brought them into the study to connect them through Bluetooth.
 He had pre-selected the music he wanted to listen as the contaminated air began to circulate into his house.

 His choice for the first song was easy.
-Anthony was a fan of 80’s music.
-His first date with Sheila was OMD in concert at the National Stadium on the South Circular Road in Dublin.
-The closing song from the gig was called ‘The Romance of the Telescope’, which was very apt since they were studying Physics with Astronomy and Space Science in UCD.
+Anthony and Sheila were fans of 80’s music.
+‘The Romance of the Telescope’, by OMD was their favourite song.
+Its title was very apt since they were both studying Physics with Astronomy and Space Science in University College Dublin when they first heard it.
 It had become their song.

 Anthony pressed play.
 He lay down beside Sheila, placed Elizabeth Bear between them and put both his arms around her.
 He listened as the choral melody of the song started and, despite the circumstances, he smiled at the happy memories that it brought back to him.
 This was where he wanted to be.
 After a few minutes, he closed his eyes.